bionut15/T-Web/README.md

 # T-Web

-Well this a python based browser made with PyQt and other libraries i found out on the internet
+This a python based browser made with PyQt5 and other libraries i found out on the internet.

-Works on linux deb,
+Works on __linux deb__